Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 and anchor development in *user outcomes*, not just functionality
 - Prevent requirements ballooning, if not guided by real user goals
 - Prioritise what matters to users
+- Provide a *concise* description of value - they should be short and encapsulate a single aspect

 They typically follow the following template, to ensure user stories are clear and concise: